-When you suffer an on-the-job injury, your employer and their insurance company may attempt to save money by acting in their best interests instead of yours.
+When you suffer a workplace injury, your employer and their insurance company may attempt to save money by acting in their best interests instead of yours.
 Unfortunately, this can leave you suffering physically and financially.

 The Nebraska workers’ compensation attorneys at Hauptman, O’Brien, Wolf & Lathrop, P.C., have helped many injured workers whose claims have been denied.
 It’s our job to work with the insurance companies and state workers’ comp officials to see to it that you receive the compensation you deserve.

 The types and severity of injuries you can suffer at work depend on your job.
 Office workers may struggle with relatively minor issues, like back pain or carpal tunnel syndrome, while those who perform physical labor are at risk for more severe injuries.
 Keep in mind that occupational illnesses are considered job-related injuries as well.

 Some of the more common workplace injuries and illnesses include: